Police Code 1056

 Tips and Expert Advice

 Connecting the individual with appropriate resources is a critical part of responding to a police code 10-56 call.
 This may involve contacting a mental health professional, a crisis hotline, or a suicide prevention organization.
-Think about it: provide the individual with information about available services and encourage them to seek help.
+Plus, provide the individual with information about available services and encourage them to seek help.
 If possible, help them make the initial contact or arrange for transportation to a treatment facility.
 Follow up with the individual after the initial crisis has subsided to confirm that they are continuing to receive the support they need.

 FAQ